chetanbansode/csv2tidal/docs/FAQ.md

 ## Does the app always create a JSON report?

-No. JSON report generation depends on the `Generate JSON report?` setting.
+No. JSON report generation depends on the settings.